omunroe-com/kernwbsite/content/news/2018-12-13-patchwork-bot-notify.rst

 for series of multiple patches, the bot must be able to successfully match all patches in the series in order for the notification to go out.

-If you are using ``git-format-patch``, it is best add the special header instead of using the Cc notification address, so as to avoid any unnecessary email traffic::
+If you are using ``git-format-patch``, it is best to add the special header instead of using the Cc notification address, so as to avoid any unnecessary email traffic::

     --add-header="X-Patchwork-Bot: notify"